duncanday/Dungeon-Runner/README.md

 There are no current plans to introduce matchmaking or PvP experiences.
 If the framework proves viable, then the possibilities will be considered.

 It will be finalized in a 3D engine.
 Currently, the engine of choice is Unity 5.

+**There are no current plans for monetization.** There are many aspects of games that can be monetized, but fun and game feel are prioritized first.
+Monetization as it relates to sustainability of the game will be implemented as needed.

+As far as sustainability goes, there are plans to implement a DeFi/open-source aspect to the game via governance.
+That is, stakeholders in the game can propose balance changes which the development team can implement - somewhat like Old School Runescape does.

+*However,* there is a no-/zero-tolerance policy on the following:
+- >1 votes, if votes are tokenized via a governance protocol;
+- Misbehavior (that is, if any elements of treating others poorly in the event of PvP/matchmaking) - this may include writing chat data on the blockchain in extreme measures (if a player says to another, "go kys," that player is banned permanently with or without appeal, and that chat data will be written on a form of blockchain.)
+- Alternate account creation; if another account is created, it must be linked to the original address used to participate in the game

+TBA: forms of KYC (which don't involve SSN/TIN/DL #s) to be enforced with regards to single-accounts only.

 ## Overarching Story
 The release title will be "The Carbon Hearts."